 NI6BB’s Home

-Each station contains an Astron RS-60M Linear Power Supply with an Icom IC-7300 HF Transceiver paired with a laptop for logging and digital modes.
-We have three identical stations that may be tied each to one of three possible antennas.
+Each station contains an Astron RS-60M linear power supply with an Icom IC-7300 HF transceiver paired with a laptop for logging, spotting and digital modes.
+We have three identical stations that may be tied each to one of five possible HF antennas.

 A trussed monopole is mounted above the Aviation Service Center on the aft deck.
 This antenna covers 10-30 MHz.
 The red base identifies this as a transmitting antenna (blue bases denote receiving antennas).
 The nonskid deck in foreground is for the flight operations area.
 Three hooded signal lamps are along the aft edge of the hut roof.
 At left is the No. 3 16-inch gun turret.